Sublocade is a prescription drug that’s used to treat OUD.

 Sublocade and Suboxone are medications prescribed to treat OUD.
 Both drugs contain the active ingredient buprenorphine.
 But Sublocade and Suboxone come in different forms.

-Sublocade comes as an injection that’s given under your skin once each month by a healthcare provider.
+Sublocade comes as an injection that’s given under your skin once each month by a healthcare professional.
 You won’t give yourself Sublocade injections at home.

 Suboxone comes as a film that dissolves between your gums and cheek or under your tongue.
 The drug is typically taken once a day.
 You might be given Suboxone at your doctor’s office, or you might take your doses at home.